molgenis/biobesu/README.md

 3. Open the project folder in Intellij IDEA.
 4. Go to "File -> Project Structure -> SDKs" and select/create a Python virtual environment.
 5. Open `setup.py` and install any missing packages.

+For scripts that can be run independently, you can set up run configurations to easily test these scripts.

 ### Structure